Bluegamer75/HashCrack/README.md

   Provides a simple and clear interface that enables users to quickly initiate the cracking process without complications.

 - **Customizable Attack Modes:**
-  Allows users to choose between different attack methods, such as brute force, dictionary attacks, and combinations, adapting to different needs.
+  Allows users to choose between different attack methods, such as brute force, dictionary attacks (developing) , and combinations, adapting to different needs.

 - **Progress Logging and Tracking:**
   Includes logging features that allow users to track the cracking progress and view real-time statistics.

 ## Typical Use

-Rust Hash Cracker is ideal for cybersecurity professionals, researchers, and enthusiasts who need to recover passwords in an ethical and responsible manner.
+HashCrack is ideal for cybersecurity professionals, researchers, and enthusiasts who need to recover passwords in an ethical and responsible manner.
 Its robust and efficient design makes it an essential tool for security auditing and data recovery.

 ## Requirements